A Relational Program Logic with Data Abstraction and Dynamic Framing

 As noted earlier, the bi-if and bi-while forms are meant to designate reasoning in which it will be shown that the test conditions are in agreement.
-Technically, we define small step semantics for biprograms, in which these forms can have a runtime fault ---dubbed alignment fault--- if the tests are not in agreement.
-As an example, recall the implementation of \whyg{insert} in the \whyg{PQ} module in Fig.~\ref{fig:PQueue1}.
-Part of the alternate implementation using sentinels (mentioned in Example~\ref{ex:PQversions}) is shown in Fig.~\ref{fig:woven-insert}.
+Technically, we define small step semantics for biprograms, in which these forms can have a fault ---dubbed \dt{alignment fault}--- if the tests are not in agreement.
+This can be seen as a kind of assertion failure.
+As an example, recall the implementation of \whyg{insert} in the \whyg{PQ} module in Figure~\ref{fig:PQueue1}.
+Part of the alternate implementation using sentinels (mentioned in Example~\ref{ex:PQversions}) is shown in Figure~\ref{fig:woven-insert}.
 We weave the two conditionals using a bi-if, which introduces the possibility of alignment fault.
 We can use this weaving because our coupling relation will ensure that $\mself.head = \NULL$ in the left state just when $\mself.head = \mself.sntnl$ on the right.